 So for end users, it only adds to confusion in the beginning.
-After that the version numbers will follow smooth path.
+After that, the version numbers will follow a smooth path.
 Personally, I think this is a good decision for this awesome Linux distro.
-The decimal versioning sounded like a unstable version, though the operating system is rock solid and reliable for daily use.
+The decimal versioning sounded like an unstable version although the operating system is rock solid and reliable for daily use.

 elementary OS 5.0 New Features

 Juno will be a fifth major release.
 As far as when it will be released is something which no one, including the development team, can’t say as of now.
 Daniel Fore, founder at elementary clarified:

 As you may know, elementary operates on a task-based rather than time-based system for releases.
 This means before we can release Juno, there’s a lot of work to do!